algo-hawk/algohawks_public_crypto_analysis/README.md

 ---

 ## 💬 How You Can Contribute
-We welcome contributions from market analysts, data engineers, and crypto enthusiasts.
+We welcome contributions from data engineers to crypto enthusiasts.
 Here’s how you can help:

 ### 🔹 **Data Contributions**
 - **Add new cryptocurrencies** — must be present in both: